Blushiva/Driver-s-Education-Study-Guide-Behind-the-Wheel/README.md

 Regularly check the car's condition, including tire pressure, lights, and fluid levels, to ensure safe operation.
 - Open communication:
 Have open conversations about driving under the influence of alcohol or drugs, fatigue, and the importance of reporting any concerns.
+- Practice makes a (nearly) perfect driver.
+No one becomes good at something after doing it for just a few hours.
+Your child needs at least two hours of practice driving each week for six months to reach a level of proficiency.
+Try to have them drive a minimum of 3 times a week.
+- The dangers of texting.
+Hundreds of people die every month because a driver got distracted while behind the wheel.
+Teach your child to keep their eyes on the road and their minds focused.

 To Prepare them before their first behind the wheel:
  - BlindSpots understand them